-RCUK Policy Internships Scheme provides an opportunity for NERC funded PhD students to work for three months in one of a selected group of highly influential policy organisations.
+The Research Council Policy Internships Scheme provides the opportunity for NERC funded PhD students to work for three months in one of a selected group of highly influential policy organisations.

 Next funding opportunity

-The research councils organise internships for current research council-funded PhD students to work in one highly influential host organisations on a policy topic relevant to both the student and the host.
-The student will be expected to produce a briefing paper, participate in a policy inquiry and/or organise a policy event.
+The research councils organise internships for current research council-funded PhD students to work in one highly impactful host organisations on one or more policy topics relevant to both the student and the host.
+The student will be expected to produce at least one briefing paper, participate in a policy inquiry and/or organise a policy event.

 Internships are awarded to both parliamentary and non-parliamentary organisations.
 Information on current host organisations can be found below.